ainaraai/RPI/README.md

 # RPI
-Deplyment of an IOT service
+Deployment of an IOT service